A good scan tool will display the error code that points to the problem a vehicle is having.

-The ANCEL FX2000 is a new unit for 2019 built with many nice features including reading transmission errors.
+The ANCEL FX2000 is a good unit built with many nice features including reading transmission errors.

 The Autel MaxiLink ML629 is another nice unit to find transmission problems.

-Finding a good OBD2 scanner that can read transmission codes is like finding any other tool.
+Finding a good OBDII scanner that can read transmission codes is like finding any other tool.